Amir-Rasteg/Amir-Rasteg/README.md

 Made you Look!
 =====================

-Developer, NeuroScientist and XR Tinkerer
+AI Developer and XR Tinkerer
 --------------------------------------------

-Been fiddling with robotic kits since I was young, I now am a proud self-hoster who experiments wtih various XR platform development, and have been teaching myself signal processing with my EEG kit, as well as other various personal projects.
-Currently working at Neuraville on FEAGI, an open source framework that allows for simulation of neuronal structures based on the human brain!
+Working on teaching myself algorithms and signal processings as I learn to decode EEG signals, as well as other various personal projects.
+Currently working at Neuraville on FEAGI, an open source AI framework that allows for simulation of neuronal structures based on the human brain!
+Excited to build the future!

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [amir.rasteg@protonmail.com](mailto:amir.rasteg@protonmail.com)
 *   🚀  I'm currently working on [FEAGI](http://neuraville.com/)
-*   🧠  I'm learning Various XR projects and integrating EEG into a Big Screen Beyond headset
+*   🧠  I'm learning various projects, such as transcribing Sign Language into English text in real time using a pytorch model that executes in a custom written HLSL shader
 *   ⚡  Array indexing should NEVER start at 1